scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 ============

 A major part of machine learning research has become empirical and typically includes a large number of computational experiments run with many different hyperparameter settings.
-This process holds many practical challenges such as managing configurations, hyperparameter tuning, ensuring reproducibility, bookkeeping of the runs, and organizing and maintaining an overview over  the results.
+This process holds many practical challenges, such as managing configurations, hyperparameter tuning, ensuring reproducibility, bookkeeping of the runs, and organizing and maintaining an overview over  the results.
 To make matters worse, experiments are often run on diverse and heterogeneous environments ranging from laptops to cloud computing nodes.
 Due to deadline pressure and the inherently unpredictable nature of research there is usually little incentive for researchers to build robust infrastructures.
 As a result, research code often evolves quickly and makes bad trade-offs that sacrifice important aspects like bookkeeping and reproducibility.

-Many tools exist for tackling different aspects of this process like databases, version control systems, command-line interface generators, tools for automated hyperparameter optimization, spreadsheets, and so on.
+Many tools exist for tackling different aspects of this process, including databases, version control systems, command-line interface generators, tools for automated hyperparameter optimization, spreadsheets, and so on.
 However, very few tools integrate these aspects into a unified system, so each tool has to be learned and used separately, each incurring its own overhead.
 Since there is no common basis to build a workflow, the tools people build will be tied to their particular setup.
 This impedes sharing and collaboration on tools for important problems like optimizing hyperparameters, summarizing and analysing results, rerunning experiments, distributing runs, etc..

 Sacred aims to fill this gap by providing some basic infrastructure for running computational experiments.
 It is our hope that it will help researchers and foster the development of a rich collaborative ecosystem of shared tools.
-In the following we briefly introduce Sacred and two supporting tools:
+In the following, we briefly introduce Sacred and two supporting tools:
-Labwatch integrates a convenient unified interface to many automated hyperparameter optimizers such as RoBO, SMAC, or random search.
+Labwatch integrates a convenient unified interface to several automated hyperparameter optimizers such as random search, RoBO and SMAC.
 Sacredboard offers a web-based interface to view runs and supports maintaining an overview and organizing results.